-The Free Application For Federal Student Aid uses a federal formula to determine the amount the family and/or the student is expected to contribute towards the student's expenses.
-This family contribution amount is then deducted from the student's budget, which estimates all reasonable and moderate costs for the period of enrollment.
+The Free Application For Federal Student Aid uses a federal formula to generate a Student Aid Index, SAI.
+The SAI is then deducted from the student's budget, which estimates all reasonable and moderate costs for the period of enrollment.